dominicaq/dotnetserver_playground/README.md

 ```

 ### Connecting the Client
-When launching the client, enter the server code provided to connect.
+When launching the client, enter the server code to connect.
+The client
+automatically detects whether you're connecting from the same machine,
+local network (LAN), or over the internet.

 *Note: The default port is `8473`, if that port is already mapped you need to
-server config.*
+edit the server config.*

 Edit `server_config.json` to configure.